Audit Trail In Procurement: Why And How To Do It

 How to perform an audit trail

-Keeping a record of all operations, communications, requests, and contracts creates a paper trail which, although needed for the above reasons, takes space, time to create, and can make auditing cumbersome.
+Keeping a record of all operations, communications, requests, and contracts create a paper trail which, although needed for the above reasons, takes space, time to create, and can make auditing cumbersome.

 Speaking of cumbersome, however, perhaps the main downside of the traditional paper-based audit trail is the difficulty that arises when you have to find a specific step in the procurement process; something you’d like to review from a previous operation or a report from a long time ago.